benjimeistro/Wireless2Wired_Tethering/README.md

 From here you can enable the DHCP server on adguard and set a static IP on the MAC address for the wired machine.

-Open a web browser on your wired machine: goto http://10.42.0.1 type in the username and password created eariler.
+Open a web browser on your wired machine: goto http://10.42.0.1 type in the username and password created eariler in the AdGuard setup process.

+*Optional: Set a static address on the wired machine*

 Settings > DHCP settings > Add static address: 10.42.0.35  take the MAC address from the wired machine.